 The EARs has been very useful in allowing staff to intervene in a timely fashion to the subtle changes in patient vital signs.
 This tool aides in not only early identification of patient changes in response to treatment but also provides a standard structured response stratification to ensure concerns are escalated accordingly and addressed.
 We reliably utilize this tool to ultimately reduce patient mortality and save lives.
 The Acuity Tool has also been instrumental to quantify patient acuity and manage the requirements of appropriate staffing models related to patient needs.
 We are proud to report this work is embedded in our daily work.

 Success & Sustainment

 Since our “go-live” date of January 8, 2016, 88% of the patients admitted to MSU have consistently met the specific admission criteria.
 We are continuously looking to enhance our delivery of service utilizing feedback through our customised dashboard, our stakeholders and our patients, as we continuously improve the MSU.
 A special highlight for the team was celebrating the accomplishment of 100% SIBR certification for the MSU physician, nursing and pharmacy staff – a first in Canada.

-The multiple concurrent initiatives aimed at providing high level, safe, evidence based care continue to positively impact the staff working on MSU.
-Despite more than double the patient volumes in the years following implementation, morale remains high demonstrated by our ability to maintain the lower staff churn, overtime and sick time hours we saw in 2016.
+The multiple concurrent initiatives aimed at providing high-level, safe, evidence-based care continue to positively impact the staff working on MSU.
+Despite more than double the patient volume in the years following implementation, morale remains high, which is demonstrated by our ability to maintain the lower staff churn, overtime and sick time hours we saw in 2016.
 We believe this speaks to the success of this model of care.
 But, we ultimately like to measure our true success by the satisfaction of our patients in conjunction with the morale of our staff.
 Our patient satisfaction remains unchanged, two years since we embarked on this work and despite the significant rise in patient throughput.